digiwhite1980/nodejs/README.md

 It is possible to clone this image and inject the JS code through an ADD option in the Dockerfile.
 When using the ADD option, please make sure to use NODEJS_PATH var to meet the path where the source code is located.

 A better solution would be to pull the source code from GIT using a SSH key.
-Please make sure the private key does not contain a password.
+If applicable: please make sure the private key does not contain a password.
+Also be sure to use "ADD ssh-key /root/.ssh/ssh-git" or the git pull command will not work.

 # package.json
 The script supports package.json dependencies.
 If a packege.json file is available, npm will run the install command to